NLeSC/PattyAnalytics/README.rst

 ===============

 Reusable point cloud analytics software.
 Includes segmentation, registration, file format conversion.
-This makes uses of the
-(python bindings)[https://github.com/NLeSC/python-pcl]  of the Point Cloud Library (PCL).
+This makes use of the python bindings of the Point Cloud Library (PCL; <https://github.com/NLeSC/python-pcl>).

 Copyright 2014-2015 Netherlands eScience Center.
 Covered by the Apache 2.0 License, see the file ``LICENSE.txt``.